oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/edit/src/ctrl-pack-catalog-11-pingreq.md

 The PINGREQ packet is sent from a Client to the Server.
 It can be used to:

 - Indicate to the Server that the Client is alive in the absence of any other MQTT-SN Control Packets being sent from the Client to the Server.
-For more information refer to [[3.1.6 Keep Alive]](#keep-alive).
+For more information refer to [sec](#keep-alive).

 - Request that the Server responds to confirm that it is alive and that it has a Virtual Connection for the Client.

 - Exercise the network to determine whether communications are working.

 - Inform the Server that the Client has awoken from being Asleep and is now waiting for any queued up Application Messages at the Server to be sent to it.
-For more information refer to [[4.14.2 Sleeping Clients]](#sleeping-clients).
+For more information refer to [sec](#sleeping-clients).

 ### PINGREQ Header{#pingreq-header}